oracle-livelabs/oci/oci-api-management/intro/intro.md

 ### How it works

 The APIs definitions are stored in a database.
-The user interface is developed with Oracle APEX.
+The user interface is developed with Oracle APEX running in the same database.

 The APIs database can be populated in 2 ways:
-- For existing APIS, by collecting (harvesting) all APIs definition
+- For existing APIS, by discovering / collecting / harvesting APIs definition
 - For new APIs, during a CI/CD DevOps pipeline, via a command line tool to add the new API in the Portal

 ### Objectives